HaskellChamber/Haskell-University/README.md

 Portfolio-based approach to learning Haskell

+### About

+Haskell Univiersty is a community driven project, where one can learn Haskell by solving exercieses.
+You will create programs that each week will gain on complexity.
+Aim is to learn both the language as well as its real world application by exploring as many libraries, frameworks and tools as possible.
+For more information, see our FAQ.

 ## New semster just started!

 First edition of Haskell University just started!
 You can join by adding your name to the list of students with a link to the repository where you will push your solutions to the exercies.